Bedrock-OSS/bedrock-wiki/docs/concepts/subpacks.md

 title: Subpacks
 ---

-## What are subpacks?
+## What are Subpacks?

+Subpacks are a tool which allow you to select between different addon 'configurations'.

-Subpacks are what cause the gear icon to appear on packs.
-They are intended for texture resolutions to load on different memory capacities, but can also be used to create file variations in behavior and resource packs which can then be chosen by clicking the gear icon and adjusting the slider.
+They are intended for texture resolutions to load on different memory capacities, but can also be used to create file variations in behavior and resource packs.
+These variations can be selected by clicking the gear icon and adjusting the slider.

+## How do Subpacks work?

+Files placed in you subpack folder will override files placed in your main addon folder, if the subpack is selected.
+For example, if your addon contains both `rp/textures/entities/ghost.json` and `rp/subpacks/pack1/textures/ghost.json`, the second image file will replace the first, if `subpack1` is selected.

+For more information about how files override each other, please see our page on [overriding vanilla assets.](concepts/overwriting-assets)!

-## Creating subpacks
+## Creating Subpacks

--   To start adding a subpack you need to create a `subpacks` folder inside the root of your BP or RP.
+-   To start adding a subpack you need to create a `subpacks` folder inside the root of your `BP` or `RP`.
 -   Then inside the `subpacks` folder add a folder for each subpack you want to have e.g.